IBM-Cloud/docs/mobile/projects_ui.md

 	4. Enter a name for your project and select **Create**.

 2. Make your selections on the **Project Overview** screen.
-The **Project Overview** screen displays information about your project and the optional capabilities that you can add to your project, like Push Notifications.
+The **Project Overview** screen displays information about your project and the optional capabilities that you can add to your project, like {{site.data.keyword.mobilepushshort}}.

 	1. Optional: Select **Add** to add one of the listed capabilities to your project.
 Edit the **Service name** for your service and click **Create**.
 When you add services to your project, you link to the {{site.data.keyword.Bluemix_notm}} page for that service.
 Configure the service by providing the information that is required for the service.